Where to stay in Auckland

 Ponsonby

-A short ride or a brisk walk from the CBD, Ponsonby is Auckland’s most fashionable inner-city village — a single long road lined with independent restaurants, wine bars, cafés and boutiques, spilling into leafy residential streets of restored villas.
-It’s where Aucklanders go to eat and drink well, and it suits visitors who’d rather stay somewhere with genuine neighbourhood character than on the tourist waterfront.
+A short ride or brisk walk from the CBD, Ponsonby is Auckland's most fashionable inner-city village — a single long road lined with independent restaurants, wine bars, cafés and boutiques, spilling into leafy streets of restored villas.
+It's where Aucklanders go to eat and drink well, and it suits visitors who'd rather have genuine neighbourhood character than the tourist waterfront.
 Neighbouring Karangahape Road (K Road) adds a more eclectic, late-night edge five minutes away.

 Pros